-I am a 3rd Year Business School student, studying Business Management and Marketing.
+I am a Business School alumni, having studied Business Management and Marketing.
 I joined the Athena Swan team in my 1st year.
 I joined the team as gender equality in wider society is of importance and can affect growth and scalability in many organisations, in order for the world to become more equal we need to start by educating and demonstrating such an environment in higher education.
-I was pleased to have been involved in the Athena SWAN female entrepreneurship programme, which enabled me to develop the confidence and skills to set up my own business.
+I was pleased to have been involved in the Athena Swan female entrepreneurship programme, which enabled me to develop the confidence and skills to set up my own business.
 My mentor also encouraged me to attend networking events where I met two role models including Karren Brady and Sara Davies.

 Chiara Lo Re

 I am a second year PhD candidate in Finance at Bangor Business school and am currently working on the impact of banks regulations on banks' deposit ratings.
 It's great to be a member of the BBS Athena SWAN team and represent the student body on gender equality matters.
 The issue is also important in terms of my research area (Banking Sector), in which leadership roles tend to be dominated by men.

 Bangor Business School ran a female mentorship programme which saw female students being mentored by female entrepreneurs.
 Here is Rebecca Bowyer talking about her experience of the programme and how she went on to start her own business.